grimdoomer/TonyHawksProStrcpy/Xbox/README.md

 - Green: file transfer completed.

 # Compiling
-To compile the exploit files you'll need XePatcher 2.9 or newer, to compile the host xbe patches for the system link exploit you'll also need [XboxImageXploder](https://github.com/grimdoomer/XboxImageXploder).
+To compile the exploit files you'll need [XePatcher 3.0](http://icode4.coffee/files/XePatcher_3.0.zip) or newer, to compile the host xbe patches for the system link exploit you'll also need [XboxImageXploder v1.1](https://github.com/grimdoomer/XboxImageXploder) or newer.

 ## Save Game Exploits
 The game save exploits can be compiled and applied to the save files using the following XePatcher command: